-Solid line shows impulse-response functions for the VAR with changes in the log debt/gdp ratio and the level of log debt/GDP; dashed line is for the VAR without the debt variables.
+Solid line shows impulse-response functions for the VAR with changes in the log debt/GDP ratio and the level of log debt/GDP; dashed red line is for the VAR system with changes in the log debt/GDP ratio and the level of log debt/GDP after applying the structural change in the level of log debt/GDP; dashed yellow line is for the VAR without the debt variables.
 The impulse in the top row is a shock to GDP.
-The x_t shock is defined as the shock that increases x_t by one standard deviation of its VAR residual.
+The $x_t$ shock is defined as the shock that increases $x_t$ by one standard deviation of its VAR residual.
 The impulse in the second row is a shock to tax revenues.
 The impulse in the third row is a shock to spending growth.
-The impulse in the last row is a shock to debt/gdp growth.
+The impulse in the last row is a shock to log debt/GDP growth.